Already been to France, Spain or Italy on a wine-themed holiday?

-A wine tour to Bulgaria is a wonderful opportunity to try local wines that you are unlikely to find in your home country.
+A wine tour to Bulgaria is a wonderful opportunity to try local wines that you are unlikely to find in the UK.
 Tasting Bulgarian wines is a great way to immerse yourself into the culture for behind every wine is a tale of a piece of Bulgaria’s fascinating history.

 Bulgarian cuisine is diverse, wholesome, fresh and traditional.
 The cuisine is influenced by Turkish and Greek cuisine but also has many Slavic and Balkan elements and, of course, traditional Bulgarian recipes that have been passed down from generation to generation.